opencog/atomspace/opencog/query/README.md

 * A "clause" is a tree, typically containing one or more variables.

 * A "pattern", "template" or "query" is a set of clauses.
-All three words are used interchangably to mean the same thing: some graph that is supposed to be matched.
+All three words are used interchangeably to mean the same thing: some graph that is supposed to be matched.

 * A "term" is a subtree of a clause.